Troubleshooting

 vibe init

-vibe doctor reports “no providers ready”
+vibe doctor says “no providers ready”

-Fix: Install at least one:
+Install at least one coding-agent CLI:

 # Claude Code: see https://docs.anthropic.com/claude/docs/claude-code